osint-liar/dasher/README.md

-# templates-for-osint-reports
+# OSINT LIAR Templates
-An extensible reporting system that uses Mustache to help create and maintain reports from OSINT LIAR easier.
+A set of templates that complement OSINT LIAR's data analysis, data visualization and reporting functionality.